Top 5 Staffing Trends for Businesses to Bounce Back and Build Resilience Post-Covid

 Here are the Top 5 Staffing Trends that all Businesses need to take note of while planning their future strategy for a post-Covid world:

-1. Remote working is here to stay and important for businesses to bounce back quickly.
+1. Remote working is here to stay and is important for businesses to bounce back quickly.
 Top sectors benefiting from work from home and remote working are: Banking, Financial Services and Insurance, BPO & ITeS, E-Commerce & Tech Startups, Educational Services, Information Technology and Knowledge Services.

-4. Pay-parity gap is reducing making on-demand staffing more favourable.
-Top 3 sectors with pay-parity between salaries for permanent and temporary job profiles are: Banking, Financial Services and Insurance, Healthcare and Allied Industries & Information Technology and Knowledge Services
+4. Pay-parity gap is reducing, making on-demand staffing more favourable.
+Top 3 sectors with pay parity between salaries for permanent and temporary job profiles are: Banking, Financial Services and Insurance, Healthcare and Allied Industries & Information Technology and Knowledge Services

 5. Adopting technology solutions for managing end-to-end staffing requirements is becoming key for future resilience.
-With technology becoming ubiquitous, and a necessary condition to operate during the pandemic, the IT function has grown in stature across businesses over the years.
+With technology becoming ubiquitous and a necessary condition to operate during the pandemic, the IT function has grown in stature across businesses over the years.
 The hiring of Sales roles has gained momentum ever since the lockdowns were phased out.

 Click here to read the full report covering all data points and insights